2017-2018 Catalog [ARCHIVED CATALOG]

 Student must be advanced to Doctoral Candidacy prior to submitting applications for the pre-doctoral internship in clinical psychology.

 Applicants must have completed one of the following three options prior to matriculation.
 All coursework used to fulfill graduate entry requirements must have been completed prior to beginning the program.
 All coursework must have been taken at fully accredited institutions.
 Applicants should use the designated space in the online application to indicate how the graduate entry requirement will be met.

 - Earned a BA/BS degree in psychology.
 (A master’s degree will not fulfill this requirement.)

 - If the BA/BS degree is not in psychology, you must have completed coursework in the following four areas with a grade of “C” or better:

 - Abnormal Psychology or Psychopathology

-- Experimental Psychology/Research Methods
+- Experimental Psychology/Research Methods in Psychology

-- Physiological Psychology/Learning/Memory, Cognitive Psychology, or Sensation/Perception
+- Physiological Psychology, Learning/Memory, Cognitive Psychology, Sensation/Perception

 Family/Child Psychology Emphasis

 Forensic Psychology Emphasis